-11 01 ets, Real numbers, Sequences of real numbers, Series of al numbers, Real functions of a single variables, Limits and continuity, Derivatives, Application of derivatives, definite and definite integrals, improper integrals, applications of integration, Power series. pon successful completion of this course, students will be ble to: examine the convergence of real sequences, series, as well as power series, calculate infinite sums, study real functions of one variable, differentiate parametrically-defined and implicit functions, determine lines tangent to plane curves that are described in different ways, calculate indefinite, definite, and improper integrals, use polar coordinates, calculate the area between curves, and the length of plane curves, approximate functions with polynomials.
-Too shing mother deal I setume surriess approximate functions with polynomials.
-Lectures, exercises Teaching methods Lectures, exercises
+Course code 101 URL - Recommended Prerequisites - Course content Sets, Real numbers, Sequences of real numbers, Series of real numbers, Real functions of a single variables, Limits and continuity, Derivatives, Application of derivatives, Indefinite and definite integrals, improper integrals, Applications of integration, Power series.
+Expected learning outcomes and competences to be acquired: Upon successful completion of this course, students will be able to: examine the convergence of real sequences, series, as well as power series, calculate infinite sums, study real functions of one variable, differentiate parametrically-defined and implicit differentiate parametrically-defined and implicit functions, determine lines tangent to plane curves that are

+described in different ways,

+• calculate indefinite, definite, and improper integrals,

+• use polar coordinates,

+• calculate the area between curves, and the length of plane curves,

+• approximate functions with polynomials.

+Teaching methods Lectures, exercises